TuxInvader/Puppet-Brocade-vTM/brocadevtm/README.md

     ./bin/genNodeConfig -h vtm1 -v 3.3 -U admin -P admin -d 1 -o vtm1_manifest.pp

+Any non-JSON/binary configuration will be stored in files, prefixed with the outfile.
+You may use `-b dir` to specify a folder to place them in.

 Note: The vTM does not provide private SSL keys via the REST api.
 So this tool can not store your private keys.
 Instead it will store a SHA256 fingerprint as provided by REST.
 You will need to manually add your private keys to your manifest if you want them